 Our targets in Foundation Stage are to improve outcomes for all children, increase the percentage of children to achieve a Good Level of Development.
 In Nursery children are tracked to ensure they are on track to attain a GLD by end of reception and to reach ARE .We focus on all aspects of CLL with a high emphasis on the acquisition of phonics which will enable children to progress in writing and reading in preparation for the Year One phonics screening test.
-Problem solving, reasoning and calculating are also an area of focus with emphasis on Number using characteristics of effective learning : concentrating, keep on trying, having own ideas, developing reasoning and acquiring skills.
+Problem solving, reasoning and calculating are also an area of focus with emphasis on number using characteristics of effective learning: concentrating, keep on trying, and having own ideas, developing reasoning and acquiring skills.

 Success will be measured by progress as indicated in our tracking systems and analysis of the children's achievements with both local and national moderations.

-Our main indicator of success however is that children enjoy Academy and parents work happily in our main indicator of success nowever is that children enjoy Academy and parents work happing in partnership with us to help their child achieve their potential by progressing in their learning journey.
+Our main indicator of success however is that children enjoy Academy and parents work happily in partnership with us to help their child achieve their potential by progressing in their learning journey.